 Next, you’ll want to evaluate your site speed.
 It’s been shown that users who can search faster are happier.
 In fact, Google found out that slowing down search results by as little as 400 milliseconds will actually reduce the number of searches by over half a percent.

-In the SEO realm, however, speed isn’t so much an important signal as the relevance of a page.
-But like most things online when it comes to speed, problems can accumulate…so you need to fix as many as you possibly can, speed being one of them.
+In the SEO realm, however, speed isn’t as much of an important signal as the relevance of a page is.
+But like with most things online, when it comes to speed, problems can accumulate.
+So, you need to fix as many of them as you possibly can, speed being one of them.